nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 | ...                             | ...                             | ...                             | ...                             |

 ### Text Classification
-Zero supports token classification and text clasification.
+Nyuntam supports token classification and text clasification.
 Users can load any text dataset compatible with the Hugging Face `datasets.load_dataset` for HF datasets or `datasets.load_from_disk` for custom datasets.
 Make sure the uploaded dataset has the following format:

 | Parameter        | Data Type  | Default Value            | Description                                      |